stt-datacore/website/static/crew/mccoy_katra_crew.md

 ---
-name: "Katra McCoy"
+name: Katra McCoy
 rarity: 4
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha: tos
-bigbook_tier:
+bigbook_tier: 3
-events:
+events: 14
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+The Vulcan trait opens up his event chances (including 2 prior features) and puts him in two of the easier collections.
+In combination with big base and voyage MED numbers, Katra is useful in several areas, both daily and long term.